hotpaw2/hfp_tcp/README.md

 To build the library on macOS, the first step of the Airspy directions for Linux:

 		sudo apt-get install build-essential cmake libusb-1.0-0-dev pkg-config

 must be replaced by a series of steps which install utilities and libraries that are required to build libairspyhf.
-These utilities and libraries are: brew, libusb, cmake, wget and pkg-config.
+These utilities and libraries are: brew, libusb, cmake and pkg-config.
 The initial step of installing brew will also install some other packages including the Xcode Command Line Tools.
 The complete sequence is as follows:

 **Install Homebrew**